deejay80/multinational-retail-data-centralisation/README.md

 - Database design and schema creation.
 - ETL process implementation for data transformation and loading.
-- Establishing secure database connections and access controls.
+- Knowledge expansion both in Python(`boto3`,`tabula`) and SQL.
-- Querying databases for real-time business metrics.
+- Querying database using regular expression for   business metrics.

-## Usage
 ### Database design
 The ERD follow a star-based schema as shown below: